CcMarc/AbuseIPDB/README.md

 14. **Score-Safe Flood Logic**
     - Even if flood thresholds are crossed, an IP must meet a minimum AbuseIPDB score before blocking occurs.
-    - Ensures legitimate customers are not accidentally blocked during sudden spikes in real traffic (e.g., newsletters, sales).
+    - Ensures legitimate customers are not accidentally blocked during sudden spikes in real traffic (e.g., newsletters, sales). for your default country and foreign traffic.

 15. **Automatic API Usage Failsafe**
-    - If the AbuseIPDB API quota is exceeded, API calls will fail gracefully.
+    - If the AbuseIPDB API quota is exceeded, API calls fail gracefully, and cached -1 scores trigger retries to obtain valid scores.
-    - IP scores of `-1` are treated as neutral and **will not** trigger flood or country blocking — keeping your site accessible even when the API is unavailable.
+    - IPs with -1 scores are treated as neutral and **will not** trigger flood or country blocking, ensuring site accessibility during API unavailability.

 16. **Expanded Admin Settings**
     - New settings added: